Effective Field Theories and Cosmological Scattering Equations: Introduction

-Recent developments include geometric approaches \cite{Arkani-Hamed:2017fdk,Bzowski:2020kfw}, methods based on factorisation \cite{Arkani-Hamed:2015bza,Arkani-Hamed:2018kmz,Baumann:2019oyu,Baumann:2020dch,Baumann:2021fxj}, Mellin-Barnes representations \cite{Sleight:2019hfp,Sleight:2021plv}, unitarity methods \cite{Meltzer:2021zin,Hillman:2021bnk,Alday:2017vkk,Meltzer:2020qbr,Goodhew:2020hob,Melville:2021lst,Jazayeri:2021fvk,Goodhew:2021oqg}, color/kinematic duality \cite{Armstrong:2020woi,Albayrak:2020fyp,Alday:2021odx,Diwakar:2021juk,Sivaramakrishnan:2021srm,Cheung:2022pdk,Herderschee:2022ntr}, the double copy \cite{Farrow:2018yni,Lipstein:2019mpu,Zhou:2021gnu}, and the cosmological scattering equations (CSE) \cite{Gomez:2021qfd,Gomez:2021ujt}.
-See also \cite{Herderschee:2021jbi,Heckelbacher:2022hbq} for other recent work adapting amplitude ideas to (A)dS correlators.
-This paper will focus mostly on the CSE and double copy.
-In flat space, the double copy relates graviton amplitudes to the square of gluon amplitudes \cite{Bern:2008qj,Bern:2010ue}.
-Moreover, the scattering equations of Cachazo, He, and Yuan (CHY) provide a universal framework for describing scattering amplitudes in terms of worldsheet integrals \cite{Cachazo:2013hca,Cachazo:2013iea,Mason:2013sva} and reveal a vast web of relations among quantum field theories such as the non-linear sigma model (NLSM), Dirac-Born-Infeld (BDI), and special Galileon (sGal) theories, extending the scope of the double copy \cite{Cachazo:2014xea,Casali:2015vta,Cheung:2017ems}.
-The CSE represent an extension of the flat space scattering equations to dS momentum space and were initially proposed to describe massive $\phi^4$ theory as a toy model of inflation, building on earlier work on bi-adjoint scalar scalar theory in AdS position space \cite{Eberhardt:2020ewh,Roehrig:2020kck}.
-One of the key properties of this proposal is an operatorial integrand constructed from conformal generators in the future boundary of dS which acts on a contact diagram.
-An important open question is how to extend this structure to more general scalar theories, and in this paper we will take the first steps to address it.
+Here we focus on the double copy and the CSE.
+In flat space, the double copy relates graviton amplitudes to the square of gluon amplitudes \cite{Bern:2008qj,Bern:2010ue}, and the scattering equations of Cachazo, He, and Yuan (CHY) \cite{fairlie,Gross:1987kza} provide a universal framework for describing scattering amplitudes in terms of worldsheet integrals \cite{Cachazo:2013hca,Cachazo:2013iea,Mason:2013sva}.
+They uncover a vast web of relations among quantum field theories such as the non-linear sigma model (NLSM), Dirac-Born-Infeld (BDI), and special Galileon (sGal) theories, extending the scope of the double copy \cite{Cachazo:2014xea,Casali:2015vta,Cheung:2017ems}.
+The CSE represent an extension of the flat space scattering equations to de Sitter momentum space.
+They were initially proposed to describe massive $\phi^4$ theory as a toy model of inflation, building on earlier work on bi-adjoint scalar scalar theory in AdS position space \cite{Eberhardt:2020ewh,Roehrig:2020kck}.
+One of the key properties of this proposal is an operatorial integrand built out of conformal generators in the future boundary of dS which acts on a contact diagram.
+An important open question was how to extend this structure to more general scalar theories, and here we take the first steps to address it.